Grant McCallum selected as National’s candidate in Northland

 AdvertisementAdvertise with NZME.

-McCallum, 58, is the son of Ron McCallum who was the National Party’s electorate chairman for Kaipara with former MP Sir Lockwood Smith KNZM and for Whangārei with former MP John Banks CNZM QSO.
+McCallum, 58, is the son of Ron McCallum who was the National Party’s electorate chairman for Kaipara with former MP Sir Lockwood Smith KNZM and for Whangārei with former MP John Banks.

 “I love Northland and will be working tirelessly to earn the right to advocate for my home region as its next local MP in Chris Luxon’s National team.
 As a local MP, I’ll be laser-focused on issues that matter like the cost of living,” McCallum said.